NaimAyat/UCLA_CS118/StudyGuide.md

     * Yes, when multiple paths to a destination have the same cost, OSPF allows multiple paths to be used.
 This is one of the serveral advancements OSPF offered as a successor to RIP.
 18. Why are intra-AS and inter-AS routing protocols different?
     * In intra-AS, there is a single network adminsitrator, so no policy decisions are needed.
 In inter-AS, network administrators want control over how traffic is routed and who routes through their network.
 Hence, intra-AS protocols focus on performance, while inter-AS protocols typically favor policy over performance.
+19. Can BGP always compute the shortest path route?
+    * By definition, BGP routers will always choose a loop-free route.
+However, the route is not always the shortest AS-path.
+BGP routers employ an algorithm that considers many metrics when determining the best route; hence, it is possible that a longer loop-free path is preferred over a shorter one due to performance or policy reasons.
+20. Does the path vector in BGP include any router's IP address?
+Why?
+    * Yes, it includes the NEXT-HOP, which is the next closest router a packet can go through.
+The next hop is among the series of routers that are connected together in a network and is the next possible destination for a data packet.
+21. What is the difference between hierarchical OSPF and BGP inter-domain routing?
+    * OSPF is an internal gateway protocol, while BGP is an external gateway protocol.
+OSPF is fast to converge, while BGP is slow.
+OSPF uses Dijkstra algorithm and IP, while BGP uses best path algorithm and TCP.
+OSPF is a link state protocol and BGP is a path vector protocol.
+22.